Warm Weather Shipping

 We will Provide Shipping Advice - Just Ask!

-To request personalized Warm Weather Shipping advice, please make a note on your order at checkout or contact us via email or call us with the destination zip code and your list of items and quantities (you might want to copy and paste the shopping cart into an email).
+To request personalized Warm Weather Shipping advice, please make a note on your order at checkout or contact us via email or call us with the destination zip code and your list of items and quantities (you might want to copy and paste the shopping cart into an email) so that we can make an informed recommendation.

 Other Warm Weather Considerations